The mobile contact path problem killing quote requests

 - Can you reach the contact or booking path in one tap?

 If the answer to any of those is no, you have a mobile CTA problem.
+The Free Leak Check walks through a complete eight-point version of this test.

 The navigation audit